jcabaker/land_atm_coupling/README.md

 # Diagnostic scripts for evaluating land-atmosphere interactions in climate models.

-Author: Jess Baker (j.c.baker@leeds.ac.uk, part of CSSP Brazil LAPSE project at the University of Leeds, UK
+Author: Jess Baker (j.c.baker@leeds.ac.uk), part of CSSP Brazil LAPSE project at the University of Leeds, UK

 The scripts in this repository accompany the following manuscript: